Travelling through Iraq

-“Baghdad, Samarra, Nasariyah, Babylon amongst others.
-The one thing that’s comes to mind about travelling through Iraq is the seemingly endless checkpoints everywhere you look.
+The one thing that comes to mind about travelling through Iraq is the seemingly endless checkpoints everywhere you look.
 Baghdad itself is chocked with security.
 A necessary evil while the threat from ISIS is not yet fully quashed.

 They’re obviously doing a good job with no reports of major incidents in the city in over 2 years.

 The road south of Baghdad is much more open and free to travel on.
-There’s much less of a threat the more south you move.
+A much lower threat exists the more south you move.
 There’s a noticeably more laid back vibe on the streets of Najaf, Nasariyah and Basra too.

 What did we see?

 Plenty!
 Highlights include the Baghdad market scene and its serene soufi mosques.
-Babylon of course and the towering, UNESCO world heritage minaret of Samarra.
+Babylon of course and the towering, UNESCO world heritage minaret of Samarra also stick out.

-Sure!
-You can even visit the off-license and have a beer by the Tigris with the locals (Not a joke).
+Also – you can even visit the off-license and have a beer by the Tigris with the locals (Not a joke!).